Kraballa/MarkWiki/readme.md

 - directory viewing and navigation (sitemap)
 - support for relative links inside markdown and images
 - make changes to files and save them back to disk.
 I highly recommend using version control to backup changes as the server doesn't handle backups yet. simply have a second git repo inside the `/text/` folder.
+- display some markdown metadata. currently supported data:
+    - 'tags' expects a space separated list of tags which will be displayed at the top of the page

 ## Usage
 MarkWiki primarily serves markdown files.
 Create a folder called `text` in this directory and paste all your markdown.
 You can edit files either in the browser by clicking the `edit` link or in your favourite text editor.
 MarkWiki doesn't cache files so a simple reload refreshes the browser view.
 Wiki-like page creation is supported.
 File deletion or account/permission management is currently not supported.